Cumberland Gap NHP, KentuckyHistorical & Cultural Sites

 Cumberland Gap NHP tips

-Our top tips for visiting Cumberland Gap NHP include starting at the Visitor Center for maps and information, wearing sturdy shoes for hiking, bringing plenty of water and snacks, and checking current conditions and weather forecasts before you go.
-Reservations are highly recommended for guided tours of Gap Cave and Hensley Settlement.
+Our top tips for visiting Cumberland Gap NHP include starting at the Visitor Center for maps and information, wearing sturdy shoes for hiking, bringing plenty of water, and making reservations in advance for popular guided tours like Gap Cave and Hensley Settlement.
+We also recommend checking the park's official website for current alerts and weather conditions before your visit.

 Cumberland Gap NHP parking